IT'S INSIDIOUS XENOPHOBIA

 They are not chosen for their prowess as journalists, or their talent as show biz personalities, or their reliability as Facebook friends or, God help us, as Twitter tittle-tattlers.

-So they should stop playing to the gallery and get a touch of decorum.
+the gallery and get a touch of decorum.

 Even the most hidebound, mealy-mouthed, back stabbers in past governments had a vestige of dignity.